 3. To protect “infant industries”

 Countries want to give newly developing industries (known as infant industries) time to grow and become competitive.
 This is a reasonable argument for imposing trade barriers.

 However, in some cases, government protection never ends.
 These industries become competitive only because the government has given the benefit of the trade barrier.

 Dumping is when an importer sells products at a below-average cost of production.

 Dumping is hard to prove, yet nonetheless, sometimes countries impose anti-dumping duties just because it is competing against a locally manufactured product.

 5. To earn more revenue

 Governments gain extra revenue from tariffs (which is a tax on imports).
-The tariff maybe in the form of a specific or ad valorem tax.
-Tariffs raise the price of the imported good and lower its consumption.
+The tariff may be in the form of a specific or ad valorem tax.
+Tariffs raise the price of the imported good and lower their consumption.